-- kilowatt-hour meters and power-Connection of wattmeters. @ - Wiring of switches, including two-way requirements for fluorescent lighting. factor meters in single-phase and intermediate switches.
-Special luorescent lamp lighting circuits.
+kilowatt-hour meters and power-Wiring of switches, including two-way requirements for fluorescent lighting. actor meters in single-phase and intermediate switches.
+Special Connection of wattmeters, luorescent lamp lighting circuits.
 Lighting circuits.
-Tungsten and Stroboscopic effect. circuits. - elationship of the watt to the ampere, Energy: the joule, the kilowatt-hour.
-Power: the volt-ampere, the watt; olt and ohm.
-Power factor ammeter in circuits.
-Connect kilowatthour meter into appliance circuit; read energy consumption.
+Tungsten and Stroboscopic effect. circuits.
+9 relationship of the watt to the ampere, Power: the volt-ampere, the watt; volt and ohm.
+Power factor components of an inductor: inductors in Self-induced e.m.f.; inductance.
+Basic mprovement.
+Application of inductors capacitors, voltage rating, series and parallel combinations.
+Power factor and capacitors to fluorescent lamp Electric charge: capacitance and a.c. and d.c. circuits.